2019-20 Parking Permits Now on Sale

 - Reduce gas and parking costs with the Commuter Alternatives Program.
 CAP has two permit programs to fit any commuting needs: Carpool and Bike, Bus, and Walk.
 The CAP Registration Form is available online, but participants must register in person with Parking and Transportation.

-The Carpooling Program is restricted to the Blacksburg Campus, and is available to faculty/staff and students.
+The Carpooling Program is restricted to the Blacksburg Campus, and is available to faculty/staff and students living off campus.

 Permit Classifications and Types